Skip to content

 WRO WROM WROM - Roma/Roma Gypsy

-Complaints regarding the Elective Home Education Service are dealt with through LCC’s Complaints procedure.
+Complaints regarding the Elective Home Education Service are dealt with through the council's complaints procedure.

 Stage 1 – Making a complaint